|

 The 54th was engaged in some of the bloodiest

-of the War, but none perhaps, was
+of the War, but none perhaps, was more pathetic than

 that fought after the surrender at Appomattox.
 The